-As an HonorsX student, you are part of a cohort, entering at the same time and remaining together for three semesters.
+As an HonorsX student, you are part of a cohort, entering at the same time and remaining together for summer, fall and spring semesters.
 Working in teams and drawing from diverse perspectives, you will research real problems and propose solutions that will have a tangible impact on surrounding communities.
 You’ll learn through hands-on experiences inside and outside the classroom, with faculty experts outside your major and with industry thought leaders.
 HonorsX provides foundational experiences in practical problem-solving and teamwork necessary for you to positively impact today's interconnected world.

 If you dream of tackling challenging social problems in your communities and the world — and want to do so by collaborating with peers, faculty and mentors across disciplines — HonorsX is for you.

 Each HonorsX course emphasizes cross-disciplinary, integrative approaches to problem-solving, intervening in vital social issues with an eye to the future.
 Each is co-taught by expert faculty in three different disciplines.

 You will take UNVS 120, UNVS 121, and UNVS 122 in Summer '23, Fall '23, and Spring '24.
 All other courses can be taken at any time before you graduate.

 UNVS 120: Summer Session (Full Scholarship)

 Summer semester: Introduction to the topic of "Developing Sustainable Societies."
 Student teams articulate the basic definition of the problem and explore multiple dimensions available for addressing it.
 Summer scholarship includes four nights in SJSU dorms.